 How To Choose The Right Doctor For Your Child

-The first place you should start is with some directories of your options, based strictly on your health insurance plan.
+Unless you live outside the U.S. where healthcare is nationally run, your next stop will be directories of your options, based strictly on your health insurance plan.
 If you have private health insurance through your (or your spouse’s) employer, then your insurance company’s online directory of participating physicians/practices is the place to start.
-If your children are on a separate plan – say, the Children’s Health Insurance Plan of Pennsylvania – then you’ll begin your search with the online directory of CHIP doctors.
+If your kids are on a separate plan, start with their plan’s list of options.

 There’s no point skipping this step, unless you’re a gazillionaire and plan to pay for everything out-of-pocket.
 For the rest of us, getting your heart set on a provider who’s not in your covered network makes zero sense, because then you’ll end up paying most or all of your child’s medical expenses out-of-pocket anyway.

 It’s not a bad idea to double-check with your prospective practice(s) to confirm that yes, they are participating providers with your child’s health plan (as well as that they’re open to new patients).
-Sometimes insurance companies’ websites don’t have the most up-to-date information on this sort of thing.
+As we’ve learned, sometimes insurance companies’ websites don’t have the most up-to-date information on this sort of thing.

-In our area, though, there are so many practices that specialize in pediatrics (patients under 18) that it seemed crazy to choose anything but a pediatric practice.
-All of the doctors at our practice are board-certified in pediatrics and members of the American Academy of Pediatrics; all of the PAs (physician assistants) are also board-certified and have extensive experience in pediatric medicine, plus hands-on experience parenting their own many kids over the years.
+It’s also worth double-checking certifications.
+All the doctors at our girls’ pediatric practice are board-certified in pediatrics and members of the American Academy of Pediatrics.
+All of the PAs (physician assistants) are also board-certified and have extensive experience in pediatric medicine.
+As a bonus, all of them are seasoned parents with years of experience parenting their own kids.

-If you’re considering a practice that has a healthy mix of doctors, PAs, and perhaps NPs (nurse practitioners), you’re probably in good hands.
-A practice with a single provider, or only doctors, could lead to scheduling problems, in my experience.
+If you’re considering a practice with a healthy mix of doctors, PAs, and perhaps NPs, you’re probably in good hands.
+A practice with a single provider, or only doctors, could lead to scheduling problems.
 The same is true of a practice with a single doctor and a fleet of NPs and/or PAs.
 Often, NPs and PAs have to get doctors to sign off on their prescriptions – not a good thing when your sick kid needs an antibiotic that you hope to pick up on the way home.

 It’s also important to strike a balance between “too small” and “too big.”
 If your child develops a rapport with one or two providers in particular, how easy will it be to schedule an appointment with your child’s fave provider(s)?
 And in a large practice, how well do the practitioners coordinate among each other, so that every time you see a new provider, you don’t have to start from scratch with your child’s complete medical history?

 One factor that led us to the girls’ pediatrician is that they’re literally one mile from our house.
-I cannot tell you how many times I’ve called with a sick child and they’ve said “Can you come now?” and I’ve replied “I’ll be there in five minutes tops”!
-Or how many times I’ve had an emergency, showed up with a critically ill kiddo on their doorstep, and had them either squeeze us in then and there, or tell us when they COULD squeeze us in (usually in an hour or so, giving me enough time to pop across the street to the grocery store to stock up on foods appropriate to sick kiddo’s condition).
+I cannot tell you how many times I’ve called with a sick child and they’ve said “Can you come now?” and I’ve replied “I’ll be there in five minutes tops!”
+Or how many times I’ve had an emergency, showed up with a critically ill kiddo on their doorstep, and had them either squeeze us in then and there, or tell us when they COULD squeeze us in (usually in an hour or so, giving me enough time to pop across the street to the grocery store).
 It’s much harder to “pop in” or “pop over” like this when it takes you more than a few minutes to get there.

 And then there are those times when we’ve needed, say, a medical form for school.
-It is SO convenient to drop off the form one day on the way by, and pick it up the next day since we’re going by there anyway – no special trips out of our usual path, let alone TWO special trips!
+It is SO convenient to drop off the form one day on the way by, and pick it up the next day since we’re driving past anyway – no special trips out of our usual path, let alone TWO special trips!

 The ideal time to choose the right doctor for your child is BEFORE they get sick!
 (My friend Renée learned this the hard way last year when her eldest got bitten by a tick, about 12 months after they’d moved to our area, and she hadn’t quite found a doctor for her kids yet!)

-I don’t know if this works for family practices, but I know that when I was still pregnant and we were considering pediatric practices, it was a common thing to call the practice and ask if you could have an interview appointment with one of the providers.
+When I was pregnant with Kimmie, in our area it was common to request interview appointments with the pediatric practices in our area.
 All you have to do is explain that you’re about to become a parent and are trying to find the right doctor for your child, and you’d like to meet with a practitioner to learn more about their office and their team.